A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

 We restrict our attention to \emph{similarly-sized} fat objects.
 More precisely, we consider intersection graphs of sets $F$ of objects such that, for each $o\in F$, there are balls $\Bin$ and $\Bout$ in $\Reals^d$ such that $\Bin\subseteq F \subseteq \Bout$, and $\radius(\Bin)=\alpha$ and $\radius(\Bout) = 1$ for some fatness constant~$\alpha>0$.
 The restriction to similarly-sized objects makes it possible to construct a clique cover of $F$ with the following property: if we consider the intersection graph $\iG{F}$ where the cliques are contracted to single vertices, then the contracted graph has constant degree.
 Moreover, the contracted graph admits a tree decomposition whose weighted treewidth is $O(n^{1-1/d})$.
 This tool allows us to solve many problems on intersection graphs of similarly-sized fat objects.

 Our tree-decomposition construction uses the separator theorem from the previous subsection.
 That theorem also states that we can compute the separator for~$\iG{F}$ in polynomial time, provided we are given~$F$.
 However, finding the separator if we are only given the graph and not the underlying set~$F$ is not easy.
-Note that deciding whether a graph is a unit-disk graph is already ER-complete~\cite{Kang12}.
+Note that deciding whether a graph is a unit-disk graph is already $\exists\Reals$-complete~\cite{Kang12}.
 Nevertheless, we show that for similarly-sized fat objects we can find certain tree decompositions with the desired properties, purely based on the graph~$\iG{F}$.

 \paragraph*{$\kappa$-partitions, $\cP$-contractions, and separators.} Let $G=(V,E)$ be the intersection graph of an (unknown) set~$F$ of similarly-sized fat objects, as defined above.
 The separators in the previous section use cliques as basic components.
 We need to generalize this slightly, by allowing connected unions of a constant number of cliques as basic components.
 Thus we define a \emph{$\kappa$-partition} of $G$ as a partition $\cP=(V_1,\dots,V_k)$ of~$V$ such that every partition class~$V_i$ induces a connected subgraph that is the union of at most $\kappa$~cliques.
 Note that a 1-partition corresponds to a clique cover of~$G$.
+A natural way to define the weight of a partition class $V_i$ would be the sum of the weights of the cliques contained in it.
+However, it will be more convenient to define the weight of a partition class $V_i$ to be $\gamma(|V_i|)$.
+Since $\kappa$ is a constant, this is within a constant factor of the more natural weight.

 Given a $\kappa$-partition $\cP$ of~$G$ we define the \emph{$\cP$-contraction} of $G$, denoted by $G_{\cP}$, to be the graph obtained by contracting all partition classes $V_i$ to single vertices and removing loops and parallel edges.
 In many applications it is essential that the $\cP$-contraction we work with has maximum degree bounded by a constant.
 From now on, when we speak of the degree of a $\kappa$-partition~$\cP$ we refer to the degree of the corresponding $\cP$-contraction.